snewcomer/ember-stateful-promise/README.md

 <p>(Clicked this many times - {{this.clickMe.performCount}})</p>
 ```

 Note - the default behaviour out of the box is to `debounce` the action.
-When clicked, the first promise will be canceled and a new promise will be created.
+When clicked, the first promise will be rejected and a new promise will be created.

+Note - If you decorate a function with the `@action` decorator, you will lost the derived state.  `@statefulFunction` will bind `this` for you.
+As a result, `@statefulFunction` replaces `@action` while giving you all the features of this addon!

 Compatibility
 ------------------------------------------------------------------------------